 Pressure core sections for quantitative degassing will be brought to the degassing lab (R17).
 If space is limited they will be temporarily stored in the Core Storage container.
-Pressure core sections for later LN2 depressurization at the dock or transport to UT from the dock will be brought to the Core Storage container.
+Pressure core sections for later LN2 depressurization dockside or transport to UT from SLC will be brought to the Core Storage container.

-7.1.1.4.
+7.1.1.3.
 Degassing Lab (R17)